r3fang/SnapATAC/README.md

 ## SnapATAC (Development)
-**SnapATAC** (**S**ingle **N**ucleus **A**nalysis **P**ipeline for **ATAC**-seq) is fast and accurate method for analyzing single cell ATAC-seq datasets.
-SnapATAC 1) clusters cells without reliance on open chromatin peaks defined by aggregate signal; 2) adjusts for sequencing depth differing between cells; 3) can scale up to millions of cells; 4) uncovers cis-regulatory elements in identified cell types; 5) processes multiple samples together.
+**SnapATAC** (**S**ingle **N**ucleus **A**nalysis **P**ipeline for **ATAC**-seq) is a fast and accurate method for analyzing single cell ATAC-seq datasets.
+SnapATAC 1) clusters cells without reliance on open chromatin peaks defined by aggregate signal; 2) adjusts for sequencing depth differing between cells; 3) can scale up to millions of cells; 4) sensitive to uncover cis-regulatory elements in rare cell types.

 ## How fast is SnapATAC?
 For 10X PBMC 10K single cell ATAC-seq dataset, from loading the cell count matrix to finding clusters, SnapATAC finishes the analysis within **4min**.
 On average, SnapATAC increase less than 30 seconds per thousand cells.

 ## How accurate is SnapATAC?
-When applied to a dataset from mouse secondary motor cortex, SnapATAC is able to identify nearly 50 cell types including rare population (Sst-Chodl) which accounts for less than 0.1% of the total population.
+When applied to a dataset from mouse secondary motor cortex, SnapATAC identifies nearly 50 cell types including rare population (Sst-Chodl) which accounts for less than 0.1% of the total population.

 ## Requirements
 * Python (>=2.7)